Science & Math Summer Research Experience

 Summer Support and Stipend

-- During the weekly Math and Science research seminar
+- During the weekly STEM Division research seminar

 Application Requirements

-Applicants must be SNU freshman or sophomore students who have declared an academic major offered through the SNU Biology, Chemistry, Computer Science / Network Engineering, Mathematics, or Physics Department.
-Applicants should expect to complete their first one or two years of study in their major by the end of the Spring 2023 semester.
-Participants are expected to be available Monday through Friday, 8:00 am – 5:00 pm, for the entire six-week period (from May 17 to June 29).
+Applicants must be SNU students who have declared an academic major offered through the SNU Biology, Chemistry, or Computing/Mathematics/Physics Department.
+Preference will be given to applicants who expect to complete their first one or two years of study in their major by the end of the Spring 2026 semester.
+Participants are expected to be available Monday through Friday, 8:00 am – 5:00 pm, for the entire eight-week period (from May 6 to June 22).
 If applicants anticipate being absent for any reason, they should report the duration and reason for absence on the application form.

 Deadlines